ultralytics/ultralytics/docs/dataset/detection.md

    - Object center coordinates: The x and y coordinates of the center of the object, normalized to be between 0 and 1.
    - Object width and height: The width and height of the object, normalized to be between 0 and 1.

-The format for a single row in the YOLO dataset file is as follows:
+The format for a single row in the detection dataset file is as follows:
 ```
 <object-class> <x> <y> <width> <height>
 ```